Families have many ways to remember someone who has passed away.

 In the archdiocese, it’s also possible to have a funeral Mass in the presence of the cremains.
 In this celebration, the urn is placed on a table in front of the congregation, often with a photo of the deceased.
 Many of the elements of the Mass remain the same as a funeral Mass in the presence of the body.
 The main difference is that the funeral pall and incense typically are not used, as these are symbols to be used with the body that was a temple of the Holy Spirit.

 Another option is to celebrate a memorial Mass.
 A memorial Mass is specially arranged with the parish where the body or cremains will not be present.
 Someone may choose a memorial Mass in the case that the deceased donated their body to science or a difficulty scheduling a funeral with a family’s traveling schedule.
-This has been more important in 2020 as the COVID-19 pandemic made gatherings difficult, allowing a memorial Mass at a later time.
+This has been more important in the past year and a half as the COVID-19 pandemic made gatherings difficult, allowing a memorial Mass at a later time.

 Families may choose to invite a priest or deacon to a funeral home to celebrate a funeral rite outside of Mass.
 This may be with the body or cremains or as a memorial service.
 At this ceremony, the priest or deacon will preside the Liturgy of the Word, lead prayers for the deceased and pray the Prayer of Final Commendation.
 Families might choose this option for many reasons.